databricks/terraform-provider-databricks/docs/resources/table.md

 Within a metastore, Unity Catalog provides a 3-level namespace for organizing data: Catalogs, databases (also called schemas), and tables / views.

+-> **Note** This resource has an evolving API, which will change in the upcoming versions of the provider in order to simplify user experience.

 A `databricks_table` is contained within [databricks_schema](schema.md).

 ## Example Usage